heriram/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 We need to install our Java UDF so that we may use it in AQL statements/queries.
 An AsterixDB library has a pre-defined structure which is as follows.

-- jar file: A jar file that would contain the class files for your UDF source code.
+ - A jar file, which contains the class files for your UDF source code.

-- library descriptor.xml:  This is a descriptor that provide meta-information about the library.
+ - File `descriptor.xml`, which is a descriptor with meta-information about the library.

 	    <externalLibrary xmlns="library">
     		<language>JAVA</language>